FilBanfi/WalkYourTime/README.md

 ## Contributing

 Contributions are welcome.
-Before opening a pull request, please open an issue first to discuss what you want to change — especially for features, as the roadmap is actively managed.
+Before opening a pull request, please open an issue first to discuss what you want to change, especially for features, as the roadmap is actively managed.

 Bug fixes and localization improvements are always appreciated.